 Last but not least, you can contribute code in the form of documentation, bug fixes, enhancements or new features.
 That is the main topic of the rest of this guide.

-You may have a very clear idea of what you want to contribute but if you’re not sure where to start you can always look through the issues and pull requests on the GitHub Page.
-You’ll find that there are many known areas for development in the issues and a number of pull-requests are part finished projects just sitting there waiting for a keen new contributor to come and learn by finishing.
+You may have a very clear idea of what you want to contribute, but if you’re not sure where to start, you can always look through the issues and pull requests on the GitHub Page.
+You’ll find that there are many known areas for development in the issues and a number of pull-requests are partially finished projects just sitting there waiting for a keen new contributor to come and learn by finishing.

 The documentation (let it be the docstrings, guides or the website) is always in need of some care.
-Beside, contributing to HyperSpy’s documentation is a very good way to get familiar with GitHub.
+Besides, contributing to HyperSpy’s documentation is a very good way to get familiar with GitHub.

-When you’ve decided what you’re going to work on - let people know using the online forums!
-It may be that someone else is doing something similar and can help, it’s also good to make sure that those working on related projects are pulling in the same direction.
+When you’ve decided what you’re going to work on – let people know using the online forums!
+It may be that someone else is doing something similar and can help.; it is also good to make sure that those working on related projects are pulling in the same direction.